 – S. Toner

 Have you taken this workshop?
 We would appreciate it if you could take a few moments to give us your feedback in a brief online questionnaire about your experience here.

 6 weeks, 30 January – 20 March 2019

 (No class on 20 February – Mid-Term Break)

 Enrolment for this workshop requires a completed Enrolment Form and full payment of the course fee.
 Places are limited to twelve, and are available on a first-come, first-served basis, based on the date of enrolment.
 Most of our group courses are fully booked well in advance of their start dates, so early enrolment is recommended.

-If you have enrolled in this workshop, please print and complete a brief questionnaire and bring it with you to the first class.
+If you have enrolled in the Songwriting Workshop, please print and complete a brief questionnaire and bring it with you to the first class.